Oceania: History

+Colonisation of Oceania

 Australia

 Indigenous Australians are the original inhabitants of the Australian continent and nearby islands who migrated from Africa to Asia c.
 70,000 years ago and arrived in Australia c.
 50,000 years ago.
 They are believed to be among the earliest human migrations out of Africa.
-Although they likely migrated to Australia through Southeast Asia they are not demonstrably related to any known Asian or Polynesian population.
+Although they likely migrated to Australia through Southeast Asia, they are not demonstrably related to any known Asian or Polynesian population.
 There is evidence of genetic and linguistic interchange between Australians in the far north and the Austronesian peoples of modern-day New Guinea and the islands, but this may be the result of recent trade and intermarriage.

 They reached Tasmania c.
 40,000 years ago by migrating across a land bridge from the mainland that existed during the last ice age.
 It is believed that the first early human migration to Australia was achieved when this landmass formed part of the Sahul continent, connected to the island of New Guinea via a land bridge.
 The Torres Strait Islanders are indigenous to the Torres Strait Islands, which are at the northernmost tip of Queensland near Papua New Guinea.
 The earliest definite human remains found in Australia are that of Mungo Man, which have been dated at c.
 40,000 years old.

+It is estimated that 4% to 6% of the genome in Melanesians (e.g. Papua New Guinean and Bougainville Islander) derives from the Denisova hominin, an ancient human species discovered in 2010, while no Eurasians or Africans displayed contributions of the Denisovan genes.

 Melanesia

 The original inhabitants of the group of islands now named Melanesia were likely the ancestors of the present-day Papuan-speaking people.
-Migrating from South-East Asia, they appear to have occupied these islands as far east as the main islands in the Solomon Islands archipelago, including Makira and possibly the smaller islands farther to the east.
+Migrating from Southeast Asia, they appear to have occupied these islands as far east as the main islands in the Solomon Islands archipelago, including Makira and possibly the smaller islands farther to the east.

 Particularly along the north coast of New Guinea and in the islands north and east of New Guinea, the Austronesian people, who had migrated into the area somewhat more than 3,000 years ago, came into contact with these pre-existing populations of Papuan-speaking peoples.
 In the late 20th century, some scholars theorized a long period of interaction, which resulted in many complex changes in genetics, languages, and culture among the peoples.